-The accounting policies applied to these consolidated financial statements and parent financial statements are consistent with those applied last year.
+The accounting policies applied to these consolidated financial statements and parent financial statements are consistent with those applied last year, with a few reclassifications.

 Recognition and measurement

 Assets are recognised in the balance sheet when it is probable as a result of a prior event that future economic benefits will flow to the Entity, and the value of the asset can be measured reliably.